Table of Contents

 Once you are in a small area, it could be difficult or impossible to escape.
 Therefore, it’s crucial to understand that work can be done safely before you enter and that emergency plans are in place.

-Remember, if working in confined spaces is unavoidable, you must conduct a risk assessment to determine the dangers and what safety measures are required to control the risk.
+Remember, if working in confined spaces is unavoidable, you must conduct a risk assessment to identify the hazards and determine the necessary safety measures to control the risks.

 One step away from not going home from confined space hazards

-While explosives and hazardous gases continue to be significant threats in many tight areas, another concern frequently goes unrecognized.
+While explosives and hazardous gases continue to pose significant threats in many confined areas, another concern often goes unrecognized.
 It is a risk that, overall, is responsible for the most workplace fatalities.

 “…a thump and moans of anguish, then a minute of silence.”

-A group of workers is using a manhole around 10 feet deep to access a tight place.
+A group of workers is using a manhole that is approximately 10 feet deep to access a tight space.
 In the center of a field, there is a manhole.
 The area has been gas-tested and vented.
 Over the manhole, a tripod has been placed.
 This is a solid beginning.
 As they descend a ladder or step irons, the tripod will enable them to be secured to a fall arrest device.

-Two of the employees are positioned about two feet from the manhole, adjacent to the tripod, and are both wearing harnesses.
+Two employees are positioned approximately two feet from the manhole, adjacent to the tripod, and both are wearing harnesses.
 But nothing is attached to their harnesses!
 If you take one step back, there will be a brief silence, followed by a thump and agonizing groans.
 They’ll drop through the manhole quite effortlessly.

 They may enter the manhole safely thanks to the harnesses they are donning.
 But because they are so close to the entrance, they are vulnerable and at risk of falling at any time.